Pennsylvania Sports Betting

 Full Text

-The rest of the bill goes on to describe the measures that will be taken to ensure gambling remains fair, safe and free from the influence of crime.
-This bill was referred to the gaming oversight committee in April of 2013 and never came back.
+The rest of the bill described the measures that will be taken to ensure gambling remains fair, safe, and free from the influence of crime.
+This bill was referred to the gaming oversight committee in April of 2013 and failed.

 Full Text

 Senators Edwin Erickson and Bob Mensch introduced SB 1386 in June of 2014.
-Like the previous bill, this one paved the way for legalizing and regulating online casino games and poker.
-This bill too called for a $5 million licensing fee.
+Like the previous bill, this one paved the way for legalizing and regulating online casino games and poker, calling for a $5 million licensing fee.

 Additionally, licenses would only be issued to existing brick-and-mortar operators in Pennsylvania.
-These operators could team up with 3rd party software providers, but all online operations would have to be promoted and marketed under the brand of the brick-and-mortar establishment.
+These operators could team up with 3rd party software providers, but all online gambling sites would have to be promoted and marketed under the brand of the brick-and-mortar establishment.

 HB 649 was first introduced in February of 2015 and hung around throughout part of 2016.
-This law wanted to direct the Pennsylvania Gaming Control Board to create regulations, license operators and monitor licensees.
+This law would have directed the Pennsylvania Gaming Control Board to create regulations, license operators and monitor licensees.

-HB 649 would allow brick-and-mortar casinos to apply for licensees for an $8 million fee and give them the ability to partner with existing online gaming providers who can provide the technology and expertise to take brick-and-mortar casinos to the digital realm.
+HB 649 would allow brick-and-mortar casinos to apply for licensees for an $8 million fee and give them the ability to partner with existing online gambling operators who can provide the technology and expertise to take brick-and-mortar casinos to the digital realm.

 State Representative John Payne, chairman of the House Gaming Oversight Committee, told Trib Live in January of 2016 that he believes the state will find the potential income from legal online casino games too irresistible to pass on.